San Marcos Growers LogoSan Marcos Growers

 Drosanthemum micans (Robertson Dewflower) - A low growing, dense and compact subshrub to 2 feet tall by a bit wider with opposite narrow and equal length bright green succulent leaves.
 Notably flowering nearly year-round in coastal California gardens, its primary bloom season is spring with its 2 inch wide flowers rising well above the foliage that emerge first with red buds that open to display the many very showy red outer petal and bright chrome yellow inner petals, giving the flowers a bicolor look with vivid yellow centers surrounded by a red edge.
 Plant in full sun.
 Is quite tolerant of dry conditions, even unirrigated situations, but will be a much better display when given at least an occasional watering.
 Tolerates both extreme hot temperatures and temperatures down to around 25° F. Trim back plants in late fall for best spring show.
 It has fibrous roots and is fairly shallow rooted so likely not a great candidate for holding a slope but its stunningly attractive flowers should make it a must have for any garden.
 Particularly along the edge of a rock or succulent garden or in a large container.
 Drosanthemum micans has a very limited small distribution in the winter rainfall Western Cape area of South Africa, including near the Robertson Valley which gives the plant is common name.
 It classified as Endangered in 2007, mainly due to habitat destruction.
 The name for the genus comes from the Greek words 'drosos' meaning dew and 'anthos' meaning flower in reference to the glistening bladder cells on the leaves of some species (including this one) that resemble drops of dew and it is also this that gives plants in this genus the common name Dew Flower.
 The specific epithet is from the Latin word meaning "gleaming", "glittering" or "sparkling" in reference to the showy flowers that do almost glisten in the sun.
 We thank our succulent plantsman friend John Bleck for giving us this plant.
 John has a great knowledge about these Mesembs and co-authored the Aizoaceae section in the Jepson Manual.
 He also was the curator of the UCSB greenhouses for many years and in the 1970s owned the famous Abbey Gardens Nursery in Carpinteria, California.
 He is known worldwide for his aloe hybrids and he has long shared his knowledge and his plants with us.

-This information about Drosanthemum micans displayed on this web page is based on research we have conducted in our horticultural library and from reliable online resources.
-We also will relate observations we have made about it as it grows in our nursery gardens and other gardens visited, as well how our crops have performed in containers in the nursery field.
-Where appropriate, we will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Drosanthemum micans displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]